Connections Through Culture Grants 2025, image

 Ceramic in Public Space (for the 10th Çanakkale Biennial)

-Çanakkale, with its rich ceramic heritage, seeks to expand this field through diverse artistic practices and public visibility.
-Inspired by local nature and layered history, Britis artist Kay Aplin will create a permanent site-specific public installation.
-Developed with local artists, studios, industry, and institutions, the project fosters exchange, shared learning, and international collaboration in contemporary ceramics.
+Çanakkale, with its rich ceramic heritage, seeks to expand it through diverse artistic practices and public visibility.
+Inspired by local nature and layered history, British artist Kay Aplin will create a permanent public installation.
+Developed with local artists, studios, industry, & institutions, the project fosters exchange, shared learning, & international collaboration in contemporary ceramics.

 People sitting outside at night near a building illuminated with red neon light installations.